SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/emr-fabric-serverless.md

 Most of the fields should be automatically populated after selecting a EMR Serverless cluster.

-Optional: You can enable Lake Formation by clicking the toggle.

-Select your Authentication type.
-We suggest choosing `AWS Sig V4`.
+For the Authentication type, select `AWS Sig V4`.
+This is the only option that will work for EMR Serverless.
 <img src={require('./img/emr-serverless-auth-type.png').default} alt="EMR Serverless Authentication type" width="50%" />

 Select your Runtime Role.
-You will only see roles that you have access to.
+The role must have enough permissions to use the selected Serverless App.
 <img src={require('./img/emr-serverless-runtime-role.png').default} alt="EMR Serverless Runtime Role" width="75%" />

 Enter the S3 path that points to the location where you would like your logs and Pipeline artifacts to persist.